- 07 Jul

 - SMOKO E-Cigarettes

-The short answer to this question is, if you can quit all types of nicotine while pregnant then that is the best option.
+The short answer to this question is no, if you can quit all types of nicotine while pregnant then that is the best option by far.

 However if you can't, then e-cigarettes are a much better option then smoking.